 5 Things You Might Not Know About Orgasms In PregnancyRebecca Odes

-Last week, Paula over at Strollerderby wrote a piece about “Orgasmic Pregnancy”, wondering whether or not such a thing even existed.
-The post referred to the book of the same name, which aims to get pregnant women feeling good about themselves…and just feeling good in general.
-Both Paula’s post and the interview with the book’s author were focused on the idea that pregnancy is often a tough time to feel sexual.
-I hear that, sisters.
-But if you can get yourself in the mood (and here’s hoping it happens sometime during your gestational career) there are some things that make pregnancy a unique time for orgasm in particular.
+Some women have a difficult time feeling sexual during pregnancy, but if you can get yourself in the mood (and here’s hoping it happens sometime during your gestational career) there are some things that make pregnancy a unique time for orgasm in particular.
 Some of them might actually be worth making the effort for.

-1. Orgasms are no threat to a healthy pregnancy.
+1. Orgasms are not a threat to a healthy pregnancy.